People's Party of Canada: After the 2021 federal election

 The PPC organized a rally in Waterloo, Ontario, featuring Bernier and independent MPP Randy Hillier, to support the Freedom Convoy 2022's call to end COVID-19 mandates.
 The PPC candidate in the 2022 Mississauga—Lakeshore federal by-election garnered 1.2% of the vote.
 The PPC ran candidates in each of the 2023 federal by-elections, in the ridings of Winnipeg South Centre, Notre-Dame-de-Grâce—Westmount, Portage—Lisgar and Oxford.
-Party leader Maxime Bernier, who ran in Portage-Lisgar, won the highest number of votes at 17% but still lost the election.
+Party leader Maxime Bernier, who ran in Portage-Lisgar, won the party's highest vote share at 17% but still lost the election.
 The PPC's "Western Lieutenant" Kelly Lorencz ran in the Calgary Heritage July 24, 2023 by-election, and lost.

 Patricia Conlin ran as the PPC candidate in the March 4, 2024 by-election in the riding of Durham, following the resignation of Erin O'Toole.
 She received 4.43% of the vote.
 In 2021, she received 5.50% of the vote.
 The party ran Dennis Wilson in the June 24 by-election in Toronto—St. Paul's earning 0.64% of the vote.
-In the September 16 LaSalle—Émard—Verdun by-election the party ran Gregory Yablunovsky who earned 0.49% of the vote.
-Lastly, in the simultaneous Elmwood—Transcona by-election the party stood Sarah Couture who earned 1.25% of the vote.
+In the September 16 LaSalle—Émard—Verdun by-election, the party ran Gregory Yablunovsky who earned 0.49% of the vote.
+Lastly, in the simultaneous Elmwood—Transcona by-election, the party stood Sarah Couture who earned 1.25% of the vote.